telerik/teststudio-docs/docs-teststudiodev/features/project-settings/general.md

 ## WPF

 Represents the default application path for WPF tests.
-Once set, each test will use this path for recording and execution, unless _Use default_ path is unchecked in the WPF test configuration dialog.
+Once set, each test will use this path for recording and execution, unless _Use default_ path is unchecked in the <a href="/features/recorder/record-test#record-a-wpf-test" target="_blank">WPF test configuration dialog</a>.

+## Desktop

+Represents the default application path for Desktop tests.
+Once set, each desktop test will use this path for recording and execution in the <a href="/features/recorder/record-test#record-a-desktop-test" target="_blank">Desktop test configuration dialog</a>.

 ## Connection Settings